giuseppemorelli/Vagrant-LAMP/README.md

 ### Vagrant Provision script

-- `backup_database.sh`: the script makes a backup of all databases into /home/backup/database/ folder
+- `backup_database.sh`: you can use this script as single shell script or with `vagrant up --provision`

 ### Vagrant Provision Ansible Local